 Is flossing still recommended by dental professionals?

 The short and easy answer is, YES!
+At Coventry Dental Care, we encourage every patient who comes to us to floss.
 There was a recent article in the media stating that there was no proof that flossing made a difference.
 This was shown to be incorrect and biased.
 Dentists and hygienists agree that you should keep flossing!
+You should also floss at least once a day specifically in the evening before you head to bed to eliminate the plaque on your teeth and get in those areas that your toothbrush can’t reach.

 The Canadian Dental Association statement of August 2, 2016: